Updated

 Number two: VoiceMoat

-Pricing as of 2026-05-15 (verified on voicemoat.com): Starter $69/mo (Auden Standard, voice training, voice match score), Creator $99/mo (Auden Standard, most-popular plan), Pro $179/mo (Auden Deep, the higher-fidelity model tier).
-Two-tier model branding (Auden Standard on Starter and Creator, Auden Deep on Pro).
+Pricing as of June 2026 (verified on voicemoat.com/pricing): a free $0/mo tier (Auden Standard, 1 voice profile, 10 daily replies), then Starter $25/mo (Auden Standard, voice training, voice match score, 50 daily replies), Creator $50/mo (Auden Standard, most-popular plan, 100 daily replies), and Pro $100/mo (Auden Deep, the higher-fidelity model tier, 200 daily replies).
+Two-tier model branding (Auden Standard on Free, Starter, and Creator; Auden Deep on Pro).
+Every paid plan starts with a 7-day Pro trial.

 Strengths: voice fidelity is the highest in the category by design, taboo enforcement is categorical rather than probabilistic, the Chrome extension surfaces inline reply drafts on x.com for the smart reply guy strategy, and the voice match score is the per-draft measurement layer the category has been missing.
 Limitations: not a scheduler (no evergreen recycling, no cross-posting to TikTok or Facebook Pages, no auto-DMs); the operational breadth is narrower than Hypefury or Tweet Hunter; requires a 100-to-200-piece corpus for the voice training to deliver category-correct value (below the corpus threshold, the value lands but does not reach full fidelity).